 Source of Lawful Income Discrimination

-Housing providers may not refuse to rent to a prospective tenant based on the tenant’s “source of lawful income”—which includes child support, alimony, supplemental security income, and vouchers provided by federal, state, or local rental assistance programs.
+Housing providers may not refuse to rent to a prospective tenant based on the tenant’s “source of lawful income”—which includes child support, alimony, supplemental security income, unemployment benefits, and vouchers and subsidies provided by federal, state, or local rental assistance programs.

-That means a landlord cannot refuse to rent to someone because they plan to pay with a Section 8 voucher, SRAP (State Rental Assistance Program), TRA (temporary rental assistance), or COVID-19 emergency rental assistance.
+That means a landlord cannot refuse to rent to someone because they plan to pay with a Section 8 voucher, SRAP (State Rental Assistance Program), TRA (temporary rental assistance), or COVID-19 emergency rental assistance (CVERAP), unemployment benefits, child support, alimony, or supplemental security income.
 They also cannot advertise any such discrimination or limitation (i.e., a listing cannot say “Section 8 not accepted” or “No TRA”).

 Click here to view a fact sheet on discrimination based on source of lawful income.